revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 ---

-8.Write a program to find the characters at an odd position in string input by user?
+8.Write a program to find the characters at an odd position in a string input by the user?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)